 In its simplest form, a Goodyear welt is a construction technique patented by a man called Mr Charles Goodyear Jr in 1871.

-Ever since, men’s shoes that have been made using this method are often deemed as a quality product.
+Ever since, men’s shoes that have been made using this method are often deemed as a the best quality shoes.

-Constructing a Goodyear welt consists of running a lockstitch through the upper, insole and welt.
+Constructing a Goodyear welted shoe consists of running a lockstitch through the upper, insole and welt.
 Another stitch is then used to attach the outsole.

-The double-stitch process is what makes the shoe durable, robust and long-lasting.
+The double-stitch process is what makes the shoes durable, robust and long-lasting.

-If you’re proud to be British, then a Goodyear welted pair of shoes should go straight in your basket!
-The town of Northampton still remains the capital of the British shoemaking industry with big brands like Grenson, Edward Green and Cheaney still choosing factories there.
-So when you buy a pair of British Goodyear welted shoes, you are supporting your homeland.
+If you’re proud to be British, then a pair of Goodyear welted dress shoes should go straight in your basket!
+The town of Northampton still remains the capital of the British shoemakers and holds the industries biggest footwear brands like Churches, Edward Green and Cheaney still choosing factories there.
+So when you buy a pair of British Goodyear welted dress shoes, you are supporting your homeland.

 But that’s not even the best part…

 As we’ve mentioned before, buying a new pair of cheap shoes over and over again can end up costing you a considerable amount of money.

 Whereas one quality, but more expensive, pair of Goodyear welted shoes can essentially last you a lifetime (providing you follow our tips on shoe care).